What is Hidden in the 2023 Florida Social Studies Standards?

 Second, by 1850, the United States became the world’s most powerful slave society with its enslaving states agitating for all western territories to be slave states.
 America’s cotton output was its largest export and was a significant accelerant of the Industrial Revolution.
 The aggregate financial worth of enslaved persons exceeded the aggregate value of all other industrial or agricultural resources combined.
 It took a bloody war and all of Abraham Lincoln’s political wiles to finely outlaw slavery.

 Third, the US Constitution outlawed the importation of captive Africans in 1808.
-Nevertheless, the growth of the America’s enslaved population a unique part of American slavery and brought the total number of enslaved persons to a level greater than any other country in the Western Hemisphere.
+Nevertheless, the growth of the America’s enslaved population, a unique part of American slavery, brought the total number of enslaved persons to a level greater than any other country in the Western Hemisphere.
 Unique to American slavery was the practice of enslaving all the children born to Black women.
 This allowed a vast practice of concubinage in the American south.
 Put bluntly, enslavers purchased Black women, raped them, and enslaved their (own) offspring.

 What Can Be Done?